Xandar95/lbm-cuda-ldc/README.md

 ## Post-Processing
 Post-processing of the results done using MATLAB and includes:
 - Solver data loading
+- 3D vector plot of the cavity
-- Velocity contour streamline plotting
+- Velocity contour and streamline plotting
 - Validation plots against reference data
 - Pressure contour and pressure isosurface plotting